Charanlokesh22/RealTimeInfraMonitoringAPI/README.md

 Real-Time Infra Monitoring API
 A lightweight platform-focused API built using FastAPI to monitor real-time system metrics (CPU usage, memory usage, and response time) of service agents.
 Includes threshold-based alerting, secure token-based access, and event logging for SRE and DevOps use cases.

 Project Overview
 This project simulates and tracks the performance metrics of infrastructure components, offering:
-1) Real-time monitoring of system metrics
+Real-time monitoring of system metrics
-2) Intelligent alerts on threshold breaches
+Intelligent alerts on threshold breaches
-3) Secure access to metrics via JWT and OAuth2
+Secure access to metrics via JWT and OAuth2
-4) Persistent logging of events in MongoDB
+Persistent logging of events in MongoDB
-5) API endpoints validated using Postman
+API endpoints validated using Postman

 Features

-1)System Metrics Monitoring: Continuously tracks CPU usage, memory usage, and response time for simulated agents 2)Intelligent Alerting: Sends alerts when thresholds are breached for proactive incident response 3)Secure API: JWT authentication and OAuth2-based token access 4)Event Logging: All alerts and breaches logged in MongoDB with timestamp and severity 5)Postman Validated: API endpoints tested and verified with Postman for functional correctness
+System Metrics Monitoring: Continuously tracks CPU usage, memory usage, and response time for simulated agents.
+Intelligent Alerting: Sends alerts when thresholds are breached for proactive incident response.
+Secure API: JWT authentication and OAuth2-based token access.
+Event Logging: All alerts and breaches logged in MongoDB with timestamp and severity.
+Postman Validated: API endpoints tested and verified with Postman for functional correctness.

 Tech Stack